The War Between

 America's Uncivil War

-Hot off the press and more timely than ever, the brand new FOURTH edition of the book that retired UCLA history lecturer Roger D. McGrath called "The best textbook for the high school, preparatory academy or junior college I've ever read" packs a wallop you won't forget and is more timely than ever.
+Hot off the press and more timely than ever, the brand new FIFTH edition of the book that retired UCLA history lecturer Roger D. McGrath called "The best textbook for the high school, preparatory academy or junior college I've ever read" packs a wallop you won't forget and is more timely than ever.
 It's the definitive story of America's uncivil war, which changed the nation more than any other event.
 Seven hundred action-packed pages that will forever change the way you view the Civil War.
 Featuring the incomparable paintings of John Paul Strain, over 500 photographs, maps, and charts, and dozens of biographies of politicians, theologians, writers, soldiers, inventors, spies, nurses, and journalists.

 Over 700 pages